LabNeuroCogDevel/daw_tissue_iron/README.md

 stay_probability_091724.Rmd: Contains code for for multilevel logistic regression models, and code for some of the supplementary analyses.

-rt_analyses.Rmd: Contains code for reaction-time analyses in the supplementary section.
+rt_analyses.Rmd: Contains code for reaction-time analyses in the supplementary section. **UPDATE WITH CURRENT SCRIPT**

 **Descripition of R scripts for hBayesDM analyses:**